black-sliver/Archipelago-android/docs/how-to-build.md

 # How to build

 * Install Ubuntu 22.04, ideally in a VM.
 We will run everything inside that system.
+  * If you like GUI, try xubuntu, lubuntu or ubuntu-mate.
+  * Select minimal installation during setup.
+  * Minimum specs:
+    * HDD: recommended minimum of ~32GB with GUI + 2.2GB for each project / build directory
+    * CPU: recommended at least 2 cores
+    * RAM: recommended minimum of 4GB

 ## Install docker